bludit/documentation-english/developers/categories/index.md

 		// Each category is an Category-Object
 		echo 'Category name: ' . $category->name();

-		// The method $category->pages() returns all the pages releated to the category foreach ($category->pages() as $pageKey) {
+		// The method $category->pages() returns all the pages keys releated to the category foreach ($category->pages() as $pageKey) {
 			// buildPage function returns a Page-Object
 			$page = buildPage($pageKey);